ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Justin Drake**: The goal is to provide basic fuzzing infrastructure for all the clients.
 The purpose is so Client implementers don't have to worry too much about being compliant with the State Transition Function.

-We've started with pyspec and the goal executable specs.
+We've started with pyspec and the Go executable specs.
 The next target for integration may be Lighthouse.
 A lot of the infrastructure will be generic for clients.
 May come in the next two weeks.

 **Diederik Loerakker**: We are fuzzing v0.8.0, Go executable spec is almost up-to-date now, pyspec already is up-to-date.